 Technology Licensing & Transactions

-Together with our Corporate and Securities Group, we regularly advise our clients in forming and financing new companies, joint ventures, and partnerships.
+Together with our Corporate & Securities group, we regularly advise our clients in forming and financing new companies, joint ventures, and partnerships.
 We have represented our clients in all stages of financing, from initial seed capital to bridge loans, to mezzanine financing, to initial public offerings and buyouts.
-In addition, our lawyers are experienced in counseling clients on IP holding companies, secured transactions, regulatory naming approval, sourcing (in and out), due diligence on IP in mergers and acquisitions, and bankruptcy.
+In addition, our lawyers are experienced in counseling clients on IP holding companies, secured transactions, regulatory naming approval, sourcing (in and out), due diligence on IP in M&A, and bankruptcy.

 We counsel our clients on all aspects of developing the value of their copyrighted materials, and support them by negotiating and drafting the releases, licenses, and related agreements needed to implement their plans, as well as to facilitate their use of third-party IP assets, including graphics; music; and celebrity names, voices, and likenesses.